 - Grip saw firmly.
-Hold the chain saw firmly with both hands when the motor is running.
-Use a firm grip with thumbs and fingers encircling the chain saw handles. - Do not over reach. - Keep proper footing and balance at all times. - Don't let the nose of the guide bar contact a log, branch, ground or other obstruction. - Don't cut above shoulder height. - Use devices such as low kickback chain, guide bar nose guards, chain brakes, and special guide bars that reduce the risks associated with kickback. - Only use replacement bars and chains specified by the manufacturer or the equivalent.
+Hold chain saw firmly with both hands when motor is running.
+Use a firm grip with thumbs and fingers encircling chain saw handles.
+Do not over reach. - Keep proper footing and balance at all times. - Don't let the nose of the guide bar contact a log, branch, ground or other obstruction. - Don't cut above shoulder height. - Use devices such as low kickback chain, and special guide bars that reduce the risks associated with kickback. - Only use replacement bars and chains specified by the manufacturer or the equivalent.